Juminstock/juick-app/README.md

   This command will compile the smart contract and generate the metadata for our file. <br>

-  <em>Congratulations, you have just created your first smart contract using Ink!</em>
+  🎉<em>Congratulations, you have just created your first smart contract using Ink!</em>🎉
 </p>